-5.2 Program Efficiency
+5.2 Program efficiency

-5.2.1 External Efficiency
+5.2.1 External efficiency

-Chile Crece Contigo is the flagship early life health program in the Chile, and one of the largest social safety net programs of any type in the country.
-It is also one of the most important early life health programs in a middle or lower-middle income country setting worldwide (Richter et al., 2017).
+Chile Crece Contigo is the flagship early-life health program in the Chile, and one of the largest social safety net programs of any type in the country.
+It is also one of the most important early-life health programs in a middle or lower-middle income country setting worldwide (Richter et al. 2017).
 As such, considerations of efficiency in public health care spending are of considerable importance.
-As we describe in Appendix Table A12, spending on ChCC is approaching 1% of the fiscal budget per year, documenting the importance of this policy nation-wide.
-Using the current exchange rate, spending on ChCC in 2010 was approximately USD 422 million, or 600 million in PPP-adjusted terms.
+As we describe in Appendix 1 Table 21, spending on ChCC is approaching 1% of the fiscal budget per year, documenting the importance of this policy nation-wide.
+Using the current exchange rate, spending on ChCC in 2010 was approximately US \$422 million, or 600 million in PPP-adjusted terms.

 To provide a broader consideration of the program's impacts and efficiency given public investment, we calculate the inferred cost of producing one gram of birth weight through this policy.
-In order to do so we compare the total cost of the pre-natal portion of Chile Crece Contigo with the total grams of birth weight produced by the policy.
-Information on the total costs of the program in each year included in this paper are compiled from government reports (Arriet et al., 2013).
-This breaks costs down by component, and we display all costs in Chilean pesos and in US dollars (PPP adjusted and un-adjusted) in Appendix Table A12.
-Based on this, we estimate that it costs USD \$111 for a single participant in the pre-natal period of ChCC, based on the average PPP-adjusted cost in each of the four years laid out in Table A12.28 This value can then be compared with the average birth weight gain per birth to program participant of approximately 10 grams (Table 3).
-All told, this suggests an average cost per gram of birth weight of \$11 in PPP-adjusted terms (in non-PPP adjusted terms this is even lower, at around \$7).
+In order to do so we compare the total cost of the prenatal portion of Chile Crece Contigo with the total grams of birth weight produced by the policy.
+Information on the total costs of the program in each year included in this paper are compiled from government reports (Arriet et al. 2013).
+This breaks costs down by component, and we display all costs in Chilean pesos and in US dollars (PPP adjusted and unadjusted) in Appendix 1 Table 21.
+Based on this, we estimate that it costs US \$111 for a single participant in the prenatal period of ChCC, based on the average PPP-adjusted cost in each of the 4 years laid out in Appendix 1 Table 21.
+Table 21.
+This value can then be compared with the average birth weight gain per birth to program participant of approximately 10 g (Table 3).
+All told, this suggests an average cost per gram of birth weight of \$11 in PPP-adjusted terms (in non-PPP-adjusted terms this is even lower, at around \$7).